salespaulo/study-scala/README.md

 * Do not fret!
 * Love me or hate me.

-# Another-Idea
+# Study-English
-## Study-Inglesh
-My inglesh is too bad, sorry, very sorry.
+My english is too bad, sorry, very sorry.
 But I wish learn more and why not.
-I think use [github](http://www.github.com) to study inglesh with pull requests.
+I think use [github](http://www.github.com) to study english with pull requests.
 Like this:
 1. Change the README.md and put your comments.
 2. I read them and response or try response them.